slushiegoose/Town-Of-Us/README.md

 -----------------------
 ## Button Barry
 ### **Applied to: All**
-Button Barry has the ability to call a meeting from anywhere on the map.
+Button Barry has the ability to call a meeting from anywhere on the map, even during sabotages.
 They have the same amount of meetings as a regular player.
 ### Game Options
 | Name | Description | Type | Default |